Lack of funding and resources for mental health in schools: How to fix it

-Why school mental health funding falls short
+Why is funding for school mental health so limited?

-Even though we have clear evidence that successful school-based mental health programs help students thrive, access remains limited and uneven.
 The American School Counselor Association recommends a student-to-counselor ratio of 250-to-1.
 In many states, that ratio is more than double.
 In some cases, it’s more than 550-to-1.
 It’s impossible for one school psychologist to handle everything from daily stress to major crises across multiple campuses, but many are forced to try.
 In some districts, a single mental health professional is responsible for serving every student in the county.

 In the past, schools have used BSCA and other school mental health grants to fund initiatives for violence prevention, social-emotional learning (SEL) programs, anti-bullying strategies, and to improve overall school climate.
 For example, New Jersey’s East Orange School District recently partnered with Montclair State University.
 Together, they used a Mental Health Service Professional (MHSP) Demonstration Grant to train school-based mental health providers and expand professional development.
-In Michigan, Elkton-Pigeon-Bay Port Laker Schools used funds from the Stronger Connections Grant Program (via the BSCA) to implement the district-wide Lion Heart Experience.
-Their efforts focus on student resilience and self-worth and support school culture, staff training, and students with mental health needs.

 Strain on school counselors and psychologists